odomobo/slime-mold-wallpaper/notes.md

 * then when that's enabled, there'll be another parameter called something like "___ Rand Amount" or something... it'll just be the other end of the scale, and it'll be random between those two points
 * scene color will have that, except it'll be hue and saturation randomness amounts, so a little different.
 * new option, "Update every x seconds", which itself can also be randomized

+Update webpack build to do everything for me - no manual steps.
+Have bea help with that.

 ## Additional ideas to play around with